 Types of Beneficial Microbes

 The idea of working with microbes can be a bit intimidating or confusing for those that have never done it before.
-Introducing strains and colonies to your soil culture has a number of benefits that can increase your plant yield, overall health, and vigor.
+Introducing strains and colonies to your soil culture has several benefits that can increase your plant yield, overall health, and vigor.

 They form mutually beneficial relationships with your plants.
 These bacteria and fungi help to digest potential pathogens and then convert them into food or beneficial nutrients for your plants.
-They have a little more going on for each other than just the mutual back scratch.
+They have a little more going on for each other than just the mutual backscratching.

 Rhizobacteria - Don’t Wash It Off

-Bacteria have gotten a bad rap as the reason that we get sick or a reason that your plants die off.
-However, rhizobacteria is the good kind of bacteria that you should literally pay money for to add to your grow if they are not already flourishing naturally.
-These beneficial bacteria inhabit the rhizosphere of your plants, working to help increase nutrient uptake and fight against potential harmful pathogens.
-The most common strains of beneficial bacteria you will find in commercial products are are Bacillus, Streptomyces and Pseudomonas.
+Bacteria have gotten a bad rap as the reason that we get sick or a reason that plants die off.
+However, rhizobacteria are the good kind of bacteria that you should pay money for to add to your grow if they are not already flourishing naturally.
+These beneficial bacteria inhabit the rhizosphere of your plants, working to help increase nutrient uptake and fight against potentially harmful pathogens.
+The most common strains of beneficial bacteria you will find in commercial products are Bacillus, Streptomyces, and Pseudomonas.

 Azospirillum, along with the other rhizobacteria, are nitrogen fixers.
 This means that they convert the unusable nitrogen into a form that your plants can use.
 They take in the atmospheric nitrogen, digest it and excrete it so that your plants grow bigger and stronger!

 Although mushrooms are great for you, this fungi is not the type you put on your pizza.
 Mycorrhizae, Trichoderma, and Glomus are all beneficial fungi strains.